 Montana LTAP MACRS

-The 2018 MACRS Spring Conference will be held March 26 - 29, 2018, at the Best Western Heritage Inn, Great Falls, Montana.
+The 2019 MACRS Spring Conference was held April 1 though April 4, 2019, at the Best Western Heritage Inn, Great Falls, Montana.

 The MACRS organization was started in 1979 with John Bilbro of Rosebud County as the first President.
 The MACRS Conference and Seminar was held annually in different locations throughout Montana but has grown so large, the conference facilities in Great Falls has been used for the last eight years.
 The program covers a variety of topics dealing with ways to solve problems encountered in on-the-job situations and provides an opportunity to find out how other counties and communities cope.
 Anyone involved with the management of roads, streets and bridges will benefit from the knowledge shared at the MACRS conference.
 City, town, county, state and tribal personnel are welcome!